nafiurahman00/nafiurahman00.github.io/README.md

-# CS Graduate Portfolio
+# Md Nafiu Rahman's portfolio

-A modern, minimal personal website for a Computer Science graduate.
-Built with React.
-Features:
+A portfolio showcasing my skills, projects, and experiences as a Computer Science graduate.
+Built with React, Shadcn UI, and Tailwind CSS.
-- Navbar
-- Dark/Light mode toggle
-- Data-driven sections (education, research, skills, etc.)